Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 9. Gives homework to children and parents;

-10. Moves to independent creative work (crafts, drawings, albums, promotions, KVN, etc.);
+10. Moves on to independent creative work (crafts, drawings, albums, promotions, KVN, etc.);

-11. Organizes a presentation of the project (holiday, open class…);
+11. Organizes a presentation of the project (celebration, open lesson...);

-It is explained to the “young scientists” that their task is that they must prepare a small “message” on this topic and arrange it beautifully for presentation in front of their friends.
-But in order to make such a message and present your work, you need to collect all available information on the topic, process it and arrange it.
+It is explained to the “young scientists” that their task is to prepare a short “message” on a given topic and present it beautifully to present to their friends.
+But in order to make such a message and present your work, you need to collect all available information on the topic, process it and format it.
 How can I do that?

 Naturally, for children of this age, collecting information is a new and very difficult task.
 Therefore, it should be warned that there are many ways to obtain the necessary knowledge.

-This is where a plan of action comes into play.
+This is where an action plan is developed.
 Try to answer the question of what is already known and what is not.
-Now it will be easy to formulate: “What is to be done?”.
-This will be your plan of action.
+Now it will be easy to formulate: “What needs to be done?”
+This will be your action plan.

 What do we know about this topic?